Frequently Asked Questions

 Can I help promote Bike to Work Day?

 Absolutely!
-You can join our Bike to Work Day Promotional Street Team.
-We will arm you will posters, business cards, stickers and the knowledge to inspire others on how to get involved with Bike to Work Day.
+You can help distribute posters, cards and we can arm you with the knowledge to inspire others on how to get involved with Bike to Work Day.

 What is the best route?